KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    Changing clips position and size, enabling grid

-Effects which can use direct control in the monitor are effects which have following parameters: X, Y, Width, Height, Opacity (Alpha, optional) and Rotation.
+Effects which can use direct control in the monitor are effects which have the following parameters: X, Y, Width, Height, Opacity (Alpha, optional) and Rotation.

 .. rst-class:: clear-both